 “Never give up searching for the job that you’re passionate about.
 Try to find the job you’d have if you were independently rich… Forget about the pay.
 When you’re associating with the people that you love, doing what you love, it doesn’t get any better than that.”

-The same holds true when it comes to picking the right people to be your mentors.
-Buffett is a huge advocate of male-female and female-male mentoring relationships: “These relationships all just evolve.
-I never set out to become a mentor… It’s amazing… how the person that really wants to do a terrific job just jump out.
+This also applies when choosing the correct mentors for yourself.
+For example, Buffett is a huge proponent of cross-gender mentoring relationships (i.e., male mentor/female protégé and vice versa).
+“These relationships all just evolve.
+I never set out to become a mentor… It’s amazing… how the person that really wants to do a terrific job just jumps out.
 There aren’t that many.
 You will be perceived as exceptional and as a worthy person for a superior to spend some extra time with if you just do something extra all the time.
 It seems elementary, but it’s true.”

 “If you can’t communicate and talk to other people… you’re giving up your potential,” he said.